lordnull/dice.js/README.md

     1d20 + 10

 That is a valid statement for a dice roll.
-The 'd' seperator is case insensitve:
+The 'd' separator is case insensitive:

     1D20 + 10